CarolineVarsaga/lupinkampen/README.md

 > <br> npm run dev

 - The server is running on "http://localhost:3001".
-- Database is Postgres, depoloyed on Supabase.
+- Database is Supabase (Postgres).

 ## WHAT I USED